mobi-css/mobi.css/site/docs.md

 <button class="btn">A Button With `btn`</button>
 ```

-That is because Mobi.css don't want to reset the default styles of `button`.
-This make third party libraries easy to override the styles of `button`.
+That is because Mobi.css doesn't want to reset the default styles of `button`.
+This make it easy for third party libraries to override the styles of `button`.

 ### Utilities